Applying for an intervention order

 LawConnect provides personalised legal information through our AI legal assistant.
 You can ask questions about the general process of seeking protection, what steps might be involved, and how intervention orders work in your state.
 The AI is designed to help you understand your options and what information you may need to gather.

 However, only a licensed lawyer can provide legal advice tailored to your specific circumstances, assess the strength of your case, or represent you in court.
-If your situation is complex, involves children, or if you need support preparing documents for a court hearing, we can connect you with an experienced family law or domestic violence lawyer who can provide the specific legal advice and representation you need.
+In situations that are complex, involve children, or require support preparing documents for a court hearing, LawConnect can connect people with an experienced family law or domestic violence lawyer who can provide legal advice and representation.

 Not sure what to ask?